anon-blue/anon.blue/README.txt

                     h           heyJamie Lee Pierce, Born: 09/16/1994, His Curre nt Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
-He is a violent felon!
-Please ale rt the police,mkmkiloooooooooooollllllllllllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllll
+Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has lkkkkkkkkiygiyg8yg8yghiur3hhfiu5qhfpiu3rfh43iu-f3piur h5iughripgtraibnkjs;fooooooooooollllllllllllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllll
              c☺hJamie Lee Pierce is a pedo from Alpena Michigan, He lives in Ken tucky now because he is wanted for breaking into homes and sexually molesting hi